groboclown/mvn2get/README.md

 * **--no-pgp**
     * Do not verify PGP signatures.
 * **--require-valid-license**
-    * Require that for all downloaded artifacts that define a license, it must be whitelisted.
+    * Require that for all downloaded artifacts that define a license, it must be allowed.
 If it does not have a license, then it is allowed.
-Note that if you also specify `--require-license`, then all downloaded artifacts must have a whitelisted license.
+Note that if you also specify `--require-license`, then all downloaded artifacts must have an allowed license.
 * **--require-license**
     * Require that all downloaded artifacts must define a license name or URL.
 * **-c CONFIG_FILE, --config CONFIG_FILE**